neilgupta/dkamran/README.md

-Portfolio site for Daniya Kamran, at [daniyakram.com](http://daniyakamran.com), that I put together for her.
+Portfolio site for Daniya Kamran, at [daniyakamran.com](http://daniyakamran.com), that I put together for her.
+All rights reserved.